tanupoo/lorawan_phy_parser/README.md

 ## Requirement

-Python 2.7 is required.
+- Python 2.7 is required.
 Not tested with Python 3.x.
+- pycrypto

 ## Usage